shoplukche/foxlim/README.md

 The reason Mozilla doesn't officially support custom browser CSS stylesheets is because they don't know how to use CSS properly.
 Just open the Browser Toolbox to see the nonsense CSS they wrote for the browser.
 It's worse than AI-generated.

-Mozilla needs to simplify their browser's CSS and give userChrome.css and userContent.css highest priority, instead of having to put thousands of "!important" rules in them.
+Mozilla broke Firefox beyond repair, but the least they should to do is give userChrome.css and userContent.css highest priority, instead of having to put thousands of "!important" rules in them.

-Mozilla isn't the only one, and these problems are symptoms of a much bigger problem, which I'm working on solving forever.
+Mozilla isn't the only one, and these problems are symptoms of a much bigger problem, which I'm working on solving once and for all.